Review of Delacave’s album Every Night Is A Moon Rising (2023)

 But this humorous artistic expression is serious and not light at all, because it is critical.
 It is like political cartoons, also known as editorial cartoons.
 Political cartoons may look harmless and light at first, but their satirical content and biting humour makes people refer to them as weapons, with some newspaper cartoonists even addressing themselves as ‘hired assassins’.

 Of course, Liliane Chansard’s illustrations are cartoon-like drawings.
-And although they may have been produced as political commentary, their use in a cultural context, as part of an artistic work that is independent of organised politics, enables greater flexibility of interpretation.
-Whereas editorial cartoons, whose entertainment function becomes secondary, are only understood in political terms, and this single-lens reading has made them seem unpleasant, shocking, and even offensive.
+And although they may have been produced as political commentary, their use in a cultural context, as part of an artistic work that is independent of organised politics, allows greater flexibility of interpretation.
+Whereas editorial cartoons, whose entertainment function becomes secondary, are only understood in political terms.
+This single-lens reading has often made them seem unpleasant, shocking, and even offensive.

-In 2017, for example, editorial cartoons were seen as offensive and were banned from an exhibition by a group of liberal politicians, an otherwise open-minded political orientation that advocates for democratic principles and values such as free expression, dialogue, and the rights of individuals.
+In 2017, for example, editorial cartoons were seen as offensive and were banned from an exhibition by a group of liberal politicians, an otherwise open-minded political orientation advocating democratic principles and values, such as freedom of expression, dialogue, and the rights of individuals.
 They were political cartoons from various Greek newspapers that had been sent to Brussels for the European Parliament exhibition “EU Turns 60: A Cartoon Party” (2017).
 According to the British Liberal Democrat politician who censored them, the Member of the European Parliament (MEP) Catherine Bearder, who was responsible for cultural and artistic events – before Britain’s departure from the EU, as the exhibition took place in 2017 – these cartoons included “controversial content”.

 Some of them had been previously exhibited in Athens, at the 2016 exhibition ‘Sweet Europe’, which included cartoons made during Greece’s 2015 referendum on the country’s exit from the Eurozone and its 2016 UK equivalent, and they had simply been seen as critical of EU’s economic and security policies.
 Mrs Bearder’s rejection of these cartoons is understandable, because they undermined EU’s effort and ongoing concern to maintain an image for itself that promotes unity among member states and ideas of fairness and democracy.

-At the same time, militaries are not only big carbon emitters, with aircrafts, ships and land vehicles being fossil-fuel intensive, including the arms industry with its huge manufacturing capacity and the transportation of military equipment, but also cause significant environmental damage during armed conflicts with toxic gases, oil and gas leaks, or fires.
-Afghans, for instance, still experience air pollution and issues with their contaminated land and poisoned water, as a result of the US military intervention there, especially with the so-called ‘mother of all bombs’ (MOAB), dropped by the US in 2017, triggering skin diseases in people, and degradation of agricultural soils that caused food insecurity both locally and globally.
-But as the speakers from the recent COP28 summit’s panel The Climate Toll of War and Peace on Climate Action said, the amount of money flowing into military operations is exactly the money needed to develop fossil-fuel free energy solutions to slow down global warming, and the only thing that can enable dialogue between countries, for international cooperation and global agreements that will tackle our environmental challenges, is peace.
+At the same time, militaries are not only big carbon emitters, with aircrafts, ships and land vehicles being fossil-fuel intensive, including the arms industry with its huge manufacturing capacity and the transportation of military equipment, but also cause significant environmental damage during armed conflicts, with toxic gases, oil and gas leaks, or fires.
+Afghans, for instance, still experience air pollution and issues with their contaminated land and poisoned water, as a result of the US military intervention there, especially with the so-called Mother of All Bombs (MOAB), dropped by the US in 2017, triggering skin diseases in people, and degradation of agricultural soils that caused food insecurity, both locally and globally.
+But as the speakers from the recent COP28 summit’s panel The Climate Toll of War and Peace on Climate Action said, the amount of money flowing into military operations is exactly the money needed to develop fossil-fuel free energy solutions to slow down global warming.
+Also, the only thing that can enable dialogue between countries, for international cooperation and global agreements that will tackle our environmental challenges, is peace.

 So, it is not a coincidence that Liliane Chansard has chosen a form of graphic art for Every Night is A Moon Rising (2023) that is as critical as political cartoons.
 Editorial cartoons capture in naive-looking images the complex reality of political diplomacy and geostrategic agendas, and at the same time they look very simple.
 This simplicity is her tactic.
 It makes her fictional characters more real and the stories of the album believable.